Estimated reading time: 7 minutes

 Avg.
 Score | 3.4 | Total Raises | $8,008 | $8,008 | $-0- |

-If you would like an editable copy of this scoring sheet as well as access to all of our 141+ forms, documents, and job descriptions, click here!
+If you would like an editable copy of this scoring sheet as well as access to our growing library of forms, documents, and job descriptions, click here!

 Keep in mind this is an oversimplified example to demonstrate how to do this.
 Obviously, when there are dozens or even hundreds of employees, this scenario would look much different.